 Authorities are required to pay 75% of their housing capital receipts into a national pool.
-The Council was required to pay nil to the pool in 2021-22 (£1k in 2020-21).
+The Council was required to pay £nil to the pool in 2022-23 (£nil in 2021-22).
 The Council is required to make a corresponding transfer to the Capital Receipts Reserve to offset the contribution to the pool.
 This transfer is shown in the Statement of Movement on the General Fund Balance.
 The usable balance of housing receipts and all other capital receipts are held in the Capital Receipts Reserve until applied either to finance capital expenditure or to repay debt.

-2020-21 Capital Receipts Reserve 2021-22
+2021-22 Capital Receipts Reserve 2022-23

 £000 £000

-- Balance at 1 April -
+- Balance at 1 April 159

 Usable receipts in the year

-4,785 Disposal of assets 3,869
+3,869 Disposal of assets 4,284

-292 Other capital receipts 453
+453 Other capital receipts 460

-(1) Appropriation to (-) from Revenue Account re pooled housing receipts -

-(2,979) Used to finance capital spending (4,163)
+(1,315) Used to finance capital spending (1,325)

-(2,097) Used for debt repayment -
+(2,848) Used for debt repayment and flexible use (3,003)

-- Balance at 31 March 159
+159 Balance at 31 March 575

 Whilst most capital receipts arise from the disposal of assets, other capital receipts may arise, mainly where the Council has given a loan or other assistance for capital purposes.
+During the year, the S151 Officer exercised his authority in applying flexible use of capital receipts, totaling $\pounds$ 3m.